jackocnr/intl-tel-input/README.md

 Returns a string e.g. `"+17024181234"`

 **getNumberType**
 Get the type (fixed-line/mobile/toll-free etc) of the current number.
-Requires the `utilsScript` option.
+Requires the [utils script to be loaded](#loading-the-utilities-script).
 ```js
 const numberType = iti.getNumberType();
 ```